Getting involved in research

 Join Dementia Research

 Join Dementia Research is a national service that allows you to register your interest in taking part in dementia research studies across the UK.
-It is funded by the National Institute of Health Research in partnership with Alzheimer’s Research UK, Alzheimer’s Society and Alzheimer’s Scotland.
+It is funded by the National Institute for Health Research in partnership with Alzheimer’s Research UK, Alzheimer’s Society and Alzheimer Scotland.

 To find out more, visit www.joindementiaresearch.nihr.ac.uk or call the Dementia Research Infoline on 0300 111 5 111.

 Other ways to get involved

 As well as looking for volunteers to take part in studies, scientists also need volunteers to provide input on how best to design and carry out their research.
 This is called patient public involvement, or PPI.
 You can read more about why PPI is so important here.

 People in Research is a database listing research projects and organisations that are looking for members of the public to get involved in their work.
 This could include advising on ethics, peer reviewing research proposals, assisting with studies and more.
 Visit www.peopleinresearch.org or contact them on 02380 651088.

 Alzheimer’s Research UK, in partnership with Alzheimer’s Society, with generous service support costs from the MRC, is funding a network of brain bank centres across England and Wales called Brains for Dementia Research.
 Donated brain tissue is vital for scientific research into dementia and Brains for Dementia Research allows more people to get involved with brain donation and help in the fight to defeat dementia.

 This pioneering initiative is more than a simple organ donation scheme, as donors are assessed every one or two years with memory and thinking tasks.
 This means donors are not only leaving a generous gift after their death but also providing important information about their symptoms and behaviour during later life.
 Scientists can put this information together to build a bigger picture of what is happening in the brain both during normal ageing and dementia.
 This will help them to develop new ways to beat the condition.